Chinese ideals of female beauty: History

 Modern Chinese society is highly influenced by Western capitalist and Marxist thoughts.
-The Chinese would not describe themselves as a completely Capitalist country, nor a purely Marxist country.
+The Chinese would not describe themselves as a completely capitalist country, nor a purely Marxist country.
 They fundamentally ignore this type of question about the essence of its political position, and develop their economy, politics, culture and feminism in their own way.
 They call themselves a socialist market economy with Chinese characteristics.
-The rise of Chinese feminist development is highly influenced by the claims of the "new " China (since the early 19th century) and its government that it would save the Chinese woman from the "old society" and set women's minds free (Chun, 2008).
-An article published in the widely circulated journal Dushu uses an earlier nativist satire to argue that women themselves voluntarily desired the beauty of small feet (footbinding) into the first decades of the twentieth century, despite the elite, male-dominated discourse of liberation and equality that assailed the practice.
-The reason behind that, is because "但在缠足成为普通 女性生活方式的那段漫长的历史时期恰恰缠足才 被认为是女孩子最天然的身体行为缠足就如同吃 饭穿衣一样平常缠足亦是女性寻求身体美的一种 方式".
-Translate in English will be:

-"While foot-binding was normal to the female lifestyle in history, foot-binding was considered as females' most natural physical behaviour, Foot-binding was as normal as eating a meal and wearing cloth; Foot-binding was a way of female pursuit for their ideal of body beauty."
+The rise of Chinese feminist development is highly influenced by the claims of the "new" China (since the early 19th century) and its government that it would save the Chinese woman from the "old society" and set women's minds free (Chun, 2008).
+An article published in the widely circulated journal Dushu uses an earlier nativist satire to argue that women themselves voluntarily desired the beauty of small feet (footbinding) into the first decades of the twentieth century, despite the elite, male-dominated discourse of liberation and equality that assailed the practice, claiming, "during the long historical period when foot binding became common women's way of life, foot binding was just considered the most natural physical behavior for girls.
+Foot binding was as common as eating and dressing.
+Foot binding was also a way for women to seek physical beauty."

-Cultural ideas on women's beauty
+Beauty ideals in Chinese culture

-Chinese culture greatly values the appearance of women.
-This is evidenced in the business environment as well as the social environment.
+In Chinese culture, there is a significant emphasis placed on the appearance and physical allure of women, which is apparent in both business and social settings.
 John Osburg, Director of Anthropology at the University of Rochester in his book, Anxious Wealth, explores the gender relations in Post Mao China, documenting the well-known disparity that exists between men and women.
 A theme of his work is that the objectification of women as a commonplace in Chinese culture creates the gender inequalities that are still prevalent today.

 "The vast majority of entrepreneurs in post-Mao China are men.
 This is largely due to the fact that business networking requires entering spaces (such as nightclubs and saunas) and participating in activities (drinking, gambling, and sex consumption) that are not viewed as appropriate for "proper" women....these networks constitute a key component of business...the bulk of the relationships of these networks are forged and maintained through ritualized leisure-experiences of shared pleasures catering to the desires and enjoyments of elite men, including karaoke clubs, saunas, nightclubs, high-end restaurants, and teahouses.

-As Osburg details, the karaoke clubs, saunas, nightclubs, etc. are meant to attract the businessmen, as there are also multiple red light districts around these areas.
+As Osburg details, karaoke clubs, saunas, nightclubs, etc. are meant to attract the businessmen, as there are also multiple red light districts around these areas.
 Prostitution in China further expands on these areas and this culture.
 In many cases, relationships between employees, co-workers, partners, etc. are forged through these settings.
 Based on these traditional practices, it can be stated that it is of utmost importance then for the women to be aesthetically pleasing, further highlighting women's attempt to capture beauty, or at least capture the way it is perceived by Chinese Culture.